JudaB/my-code-example2/README.md

 1. **Frontend**:
-   - Contains the React-based user interface.
-   - Displays debug information and data fetched from the backend in a tabular format.
+   - Contains the React-based user interface. which displays some debug information and data fetched from the backend in a tabular format.

 2. **Backend**:
-   - Implements a Python Flask application.
+   - Implements a Python Flask application. which  gather data  from internet about a TV show (The Ren & Stimpy Show) and populate the data with JSON to the client
-   - Provides JSON data via an API endpoint consumed by the frontend.

 ---

 ## **Requirements**

 Before running the application, ensure the following:
 - **Docker**: Installed and configured on your system.
-- **Network Access**: Backend and frontend should communicate effectively within the Docker network.
+- **Internet**: Backend require internet access to gather data

 ---

 ## **Architecture**

 - **Initial Design**:
-  - The frontend was placed in a bridged network for external accessibility.
-  - A private network was also configured for inter-container communication.
+  - during the initial design i was trying to place frontend in bridge network, and backend in private network so front and backend will communicate over the private network i had to switch to scenario where the two are on the bridge network.

 - **Current Setup**:
   - Both containers are deployed on a bridged network for simplicity and accessibility from external systems.